consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 On the other hand, bottom-up messages release funds from a subnet, thereby reducing its circulating supply.
 In this case, burning the funds from the subnet is straightforward.
 When the bottom-up messages are included in a checkpoint, the `SCA` triggers a message with the `value` amount of native-tokens to the `BurnActorAddress` of the subnet.
 Once the checkpoint is committed to the parent, and the messages executed, the same amount of native tokens will be released from the parent's `SCA` and sent in a message to the destination addresses of the bottom-up messages.

+### Cross-net routing gas price
+Cross-net messages from a source subnet, `sn_src`, to some other subnet in the hierarchy,`sn_dest`, need to be provided with enough gas for the message to be executed and routed successfully by every subnet in the path `Path(sn_src, sn_dest)`.
+Cross-net messages within a subnet are treated like any other message, and their execution triggers some state change that costs a certain amount of gas in the subnet, `gas_cost_sn`.
+The main difference for cross-net messages is that this execution and state change may translate into the propagation of the message to the next subnet in the path.
+However, for a user to be able to provide the message with enough tokens to pay for the gas, it needs to have a sense of the cost of execution in each subnet in the path.

+To improve the UX and make cross-net gas costs more predictable, each subnet publishes basic parameters of their gas model at spawning time:
+- `gas_model_type` (if based on miner tipping, EIP1559-like, etc.)
+- `curr_base_fee` (if any)

+> TODO: A general gas model that can configurable by subnets is currently being designed.
+This model will determine the specific parameters available for users and applications to determine the right amount of gas that they need to provide cross-net messages.

+With this information, the source of the cross-net message includes a `gas_fee_limit_array` of `gas_fee_limit` amounts that the message is willing to allocate to each subnet in the hop.
+Subnets in the path won't be able to charge over the specified `gas_fee_limit` assigned for them.
+When a cross-net reaches a subnet for which `gas_fee_limit` is insufficient, it fails and an error message is propagated back to the source, along with the unspent gas.
+Thus, the total amount of tokens to be provided to a cross-net message is `msg_exec_fee + routing_fee = msg.value + (msg.gas_price * msg.gas_limit) + sum(gas_fee_limit in gas_fee_limit_array)`.

+If after the execution of the cross-net message in the destination there are pending fees that haven't been spent, they are deposited in the balance of the source address in the destination subnet.

+> TODO: Tracking all the balance leftovers left behind in different subnets as a consequence of the execution of cross-net messages can be a nightmare for users and applications.
+It'd be great if we can come up with an efficient way to returns these leftovers to the address of the originator in the source subnet (i.e. the one that funded the message initially).

+If a subnet wants to change the parameters of its gas model, it'll need to spawn a new subnet and migrate its traffic there.
+This prevents subnets from being able to manipulate their gas model and charge different gas costs from the ones publically advertised and harming message flow (e.g. forcing gas messages to run out of gas).
+Ideally, these public gas model parameters used to predict the total gas of a message as a cross-net message traverse a subnet can be extracted from the general crypto-econ model CEL is working on for the root network (and that will be extrapolated as a configurable general model for subnets).

 ## Subnet Content Resolution Protocol
 For scalability reasons, when the destination subnet receives a new checkpoint with cross-net messages to be executed, it is only provided with the `CID` of the aggregated messages inside the `CrossMsgMeta`.
 For the subnet to be able to trigger the corresponding state changes for all the messages, it needs to fetch the payload of messages behind that `CID`, as illustrated in previous sections.
-The subnet `SCA` where the bottom-up message is generated keeps a `CrossMsgsRegistry` with all `CID`s for `CrossMsgsMeta` propagated (i.e. a content-addressable key-value store), used to fulfill content resolution requests.
+The subnet `SCA` where the bottom-up message is generated keeps a `CrossMsgsRegistry` with `CID`s for all `CrossMsgsMeta` propagated (i.e. a content-addressable key-value store).
+This registry is used to fulfill content resolution requests.

 Every subnet runs a specific pubsub topic dedicated to exchange Subnet Content Resolution messages.
 This topic always has the following ID: `/fil/resolver/<subnet_ID>`.
 So when a subnet receives a `CrossMsgMeta`, it only needs to tailor a query to the topic of the source subnet of the `CrossMsgMeta` for the `CID` of the messages included in it to resolve the messages.